BioMoDeL/aesop/README.md

  	- Show heatmap summary of results from methods exploring electrostatic similarity (ElecSimilarity)
 - aesop.plotDend
  	- Show dendrogram summary of results from methods exploring electrostatic similarity (ElecSimilarity)

+## Notes
+- We recommend using Anaconda to aid in installation of Python scientific libraries
+- Depending on your platform, ProDy may need to be installed with an executable